Our Protocol

 The Government Guidance defines the types of child abuse that may occur.

-Physical abuse may involve hitting, shaking, throwing, poisining, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child or failing to protect a child from such harm.
+Physical abuse may involve hitting, shaking, throwing, poising, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child or failing to protect a child from such harm.
 It may be done deliberately or recklessly, or be the result of a deliberate failure to prevent injury.

 Sexual abuse involves forcing or enticing a child or young person to watch or take part in sexual activities, including prostitution, whether or not the child is aware of what is happening.
 The abuse does not need to involve physical contact.

-Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child’s emotional development.
-It may involve conveying to children that they are worthless or unloved,
+Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
+It may involve conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.

 Emotional abuse will include bullying (and cyber-bullying), which may be defined as deliberately hurtful behaviour, usually repeated over a period of time, where it is difficult for those bullied to defend themselves.
-All
+All settings in which children are provided with services or are living away from home should have in place rigorously enforced anti-bullying strategies.

 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may involve a parent or carer failing to provide adequate food and clothing; shelter, or failing to protect a child from physical and emotional harm or danger.